Telecommunication-Telemedia-Assessment/AVT-360-8K/README.md

 # AVT-360-8K
 This is a repository with data related to the database that is published at the IEEE ISM 2023 conference.
-However, to download the videos it is recommended to use the provided tool, because the videos are not hosted in this repository.
+However, to download the videos it is needed to use the provided tool, because the videos are not hosted in this repository.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project ECoClass-VR -- DFG-444697733.

 If you use any of the data or code please cite the following paper: